 If you have a leftover flannel baby blanket, it would be so sweet to upcycle it into this little tooth fairy blanket.
 It’s been a very long time since I had a receiving blanket anywhere in our house, but I found some really soft and pretty fairy printable material.

 Fold the felt in half and cut out two pieces of felt the shape of a tooth.
 Place the interfacing between the two layers of felt and iron.

 Trim edges neatly.

-Cut your flannel pieces 12″ square, and seal all edges with zig zag or serger to prevent fraying.
+Cut your flannel pieces 12″ square.
+Sew all edges with a zig zag stitch or a serger to prevent fraying.

 To create the pocket, sew the tooth to the good size of the flannel with the sewing machine.
-Finish with blanket stitches using embroidery thread. ( 3 strings)
+Finish with blanket stitches using embroidery cotton.